Are you a parent considering tutoring for your child?

 - I share my computer screen with you, so that your child sees the books on my screen.

-- I create an appropriate lesson for each session, and it changes from moment to moment as we work together, because I teach precisely what the child needs most at at that moment in time.
+- I create an appropriate lesson for each session, and it changes from moment to moment as we work together, because I teach precisely what the child needs most at that moment in time.

 - We work with ebooks that I purchase specifically for your child’s problems.